joyfullyx/code-refactor/README.md

 The other important change that was made was to make the entire webpage accessible.
 The first image was missing the alt attribute, so one was added with the appropriate value of "search engine optimization."

+Lastly, there were a lot of repetitive stylings under too many uneccessary classes, so I consolidated them for a cleaner flow of the css file.